-Dr. Schwartz is a local resident of Abington Township who attended Germantown Friends School, and received his Bachelor of Arts degree from Lehigh University.
-He then graduated from Philadelphia College of Osteopathic Medicine, completed his orthopedic residency at PCOM, and a sub-specialty fellowship in adult joint reconstruction (Total Joint Hip and Knee Repalcement) at the University of Pennsylvania.
+Dr. Schwartz is a local resident of Abington Township who attended Germantown Friends School and received his Bachelor of Arts degree from Lehigh University.
+He then graduated from Philadelphia College of Osteopathic Medicine (PCOM), completed his orthopedic residency at PCOM, and a sub-specialty fellowship in adult joint reconstruction (total joint hip and knee replacement) at the University of Pennsylvania.
 Dr. Schwartz is board certified and fellowed in orthopedic surgery by the American Osteopathic Board of Orthopedic Surgery and is accredited in hip and knee reconstruction by the American Academy of Orthopedic Surgery.

-Dr. Schwartz practices general orthopedic surgery with a specialty in minimally invasive joint replacements, complex primary joint arthroplasty and revision hip and knee reconstruction.
+Dr. Schwartz practices general orthopedic surgery with a specialty in minimally invasive robotic knee replacements, complex primary joint arthroplasty, and revision hip and knee reconstruction.
 He is a leader in joint replacements, utilizing innovative technologies and techniques to optimize surgical outcomes and promote rapid recovery.
-Dr. Schwartz is a partner in the practice of Pennsylvania Orthopedic Associates and has staff privileges at The Huntingdon Valley Surgical Center and Holy Redeemer Hospital and Surgical Center.
+Dr. Schwartz is a partner in the practice of Pennsylvania Orthopedic Associates and has staff privileges at The Huntingdon Valley Surgical Center, Holy Redeemer Hospital and Surgical Center and Nazareth Hospital.

-Dr. Schwartz enjoys sharing time with his family, and sports activities.
-He was a varsity letterman in Track and Field at Division I, Lehigh University, is a competitive cyclists and an avid skier, when time allows.
+Dr. Schwartz enjoys sharing time with his family and sports activities.
+He was a varsity letterman in track and field at Division I, Lehigh University, and is a competitive cyclist and avid skier when time allows.